YuAo/LogDispatcher.Swift/README.md

 println(["Error": "Cannot find the saved configuration file, the default configuration will be used"])
 ```

-Then you can create some `LogProcessingModule`s
+You can create `LogProcessingModule`s by confirming to the `LogProcessingModuleType` protocol

 ```swift
 public protocol LogProcessingModuleType {